chtenb/chtenb.github.io/blog/lush.md

 - `program`: Define a program.
 - `install`: Make a program available under a given name.
 - `out` / `err`: They both take any number of values as argument and write them to stdout and stderr respectively.
-- `case`: takes one command to run and then one or more programs (continuations) to run for each possible exit code, starting with 0.
-The case command itself exits with code 1 if there is no matching branch for the received exit code, and otherwise with the exit code returned by the activated continuation.
+- `case`: takes one command to run and then two or more commands (continuations) to run for each possible exit code, starting with 0.
+The last command is the "else" case.
+- `return`: exits the current command with the given code.
+- `exit`: Only valid with a program definition.
+Exits the currently defined program with the given code.

 ### Command algebra
 Commands can be composed to produce more complex commands.